-Pay it Forward: Argentina Grader
+Pay It Forward: Argentina Grader

 Argentina Grader is paying it forward.

-Many times the cost of the hats comes out of her pocket, but she says many people in the community have started to donate yarn for her projects.
+Many times the cost of the hats come out of her pocket, but she says many people in the community have started to donate yarn for her projects.

 I asked her if she knows someone who is doing a good deed in the community.